The Peace Bridge in Derry~Londonderry

 3. Dander over the Peace Bridge

 Why not take a “wee dander” across the Peace Bridge spanning the River Foyle.
 The views from the bridge are superb, but on the other side is Ebrington Square, a historic old military barracks and hub for cultural events and concerts.
-Don’t miss the Walled City Brewery there for some Kick or Boom craft beers and a Walled City Burger.
+Don’t miss the Walled City Brewery - head there for some Kick or Boom craft beers and a Walled City Burger.

 5. Dress up for Halloween